-The provider is eligible to apply for validation of the programme

-- a) The provider meets the prerequisites (section 44(7) of the 2012 Act) to apply for validation of the programme. - b) The application for validation is signed by the provider's chief executive (or equivalent) who confirms that the information provided is truthful and that all the applicable criteria have been addressed. - c) The provider has declared that their programme complies with applicable statutory, regulatory and professional body requirements.3
+The prov ider is eligible to apply for validation of the programme - b) The programme. b) The application for validation is signed by the provider's chief executive (or equivalent) who confirms that the information provided is truthful and that all the applicable criteria have been addressed. c) The provider has declared that their programme complies with applicable statutory, regulatory and residual body requirements.
+2 Satisfactory Comment Yes See below